sddevelopment-be/penguin-pragmatic-patterns/content/about.md

 +++
 title = "Approach"
 order = 1
+pubdate = "2023-08-26"
+image = "sense_making_meta_model.png"
+summary = "This page is designed to introduce and explain the unique framework through which the site's information is organized and delivered, setting the stage for deeper exploration into the topics covered."
 +++

 Over the years, I have consumed numerous books, articles, and videos to enhance my skills as a technical professional.
 Some lessons have been